What is the Intake Form Feature?

 - Use Feedback for post-class reviews and instructor ratings

-- Use Surveys for general business research and customer opinions
+- Use Surveys for broader research sent to a customer audience